 - Accurate delivery quotes and convenient scheduling

 - Driver visibility and data

-- Customer communications, tracking and alerts
+- Real-time customer communications, tracking and alerts

 Accurate Delivery Quotes and Convenient Scheduling Options